YSanchezAraujo/variational_lsrc/README.md

 ### computing

-* this is intended for HCP use, if you only need to run this a single time, you can bypass all of the singularity, and nipype and just use the R files.
+* this is intended for HCP use, if you only need to run this a single time, you can bypass all of the singularity, and nipype and just use the R files(you will have to change them accordingly).

 docker url: